wjpearson/tensorflow_fits/README.md

 ```

 If you use this code in a publication, shoot me a message (but don't feel
 obliged).
-I'm curois what people may use it for.
+I'm curious what people may use it for.

 (Potential) Issues
 ==================